jobbo90/mangro_mud3/README.md

 Project to read Landsat 8 satellite imagery and convert the spectral signal to ndvi values for the purpose of time series analysis.
+In a second step you could reclassify all index values [-1, 1] to a binary map indicating which pixels fall within a certain range.

 Requirements for running:
 A landsat folder (as downloaded from USGS) containing the spectral bands